What is an I-shaped kitchen layout? Interior designers weigh in on the appeal of this space-saving solution

 So, if you're working with a smaller space, an I-shaped kitchen is probably your best bet.
 And while there is less storage, there are plenty of ways to work around it and maximize the space you have.

 An I-shaped kitchen layout is a great option to consider if you're dealing with a more compact room – but it can work in almost any sized kitchen.
-Plus, you can create a truly eye-catching design in a small kitchen – it can be the perfect place to experiment with materials and go bold with your room color ideas
+Plus, you can create a truly eye-catching design in a small kitchen – it can be the perfect place to experiment with materials and go bold with your room color ideas.

 For further kitchen inspiration, we explore galley kitchen ideas in our separate piece.

-Molly joined the Homes & Gardens interiors team at the start of 2024 as a content editor.
-Her undergraduate degree was in Magazine Journalism and Production, which she studied at the University of Gloucestershire.
-Before joining Homes & Gardens, she worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to the best places to source pre-loved homeware.
+I joined the Homes & Gardens interiors team at the start of 2024 as the kitchens & bathrooms editor.
+My undergraduate degree was in Magazine Journalism and Production, which I studied at the University of Gloucestershire.
+Before joining Homes & Gardens, I worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to timeless kitchen schemes and the best places to source pre-loved homeware.